jh-sci/Algorithms/random_forest/README.md

-# Random Forest — Complete Summary
+# Random Forest — Summary

 ## 1. What Is Random Forest?